diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

     * **Tax:** The included tax of the payment method's price.
     * **Price:** The default price of the payment method.
 This can be overwritten within the price tab (see below).
+    * **Module:** The dotted name of the external package which processes the payment (this is for developers only).
+    * **Type:** The type of the payment method.
+Dependent on that additional fields for input (within the checkout process) will be displayed.
+There are three types at the moment:

+        * Plain
+          No additional fields are displayed.
+        * Bank
+          Fields for a bank account are displayed.
+        * Credit Card
+          Fields for a credit card are displayed.

 * Click on ``Save``-button